'Deeply Disturbing' Conditions For Rohingya In Myanmar, And Those Yet To Return

 Storella was part of a delegation of U.S. officials that visited Myanmar and Bangladesh this month, in part to assess the feasibility of the Rohingya returning to Myanmar.
 The delegation was granted access to the northern part of Rakhine State, from which many of the Rohingya have fled, and where entire Rohingya villages were razed.

-Myanmar authorities did not permit international journalists covering the delegation's trip, including from NPR, to accompany the delegation to Rakhine.
+Myanmar authorities did not permit international journalists covering the delegation's trip, including from NPR, to accompany the delegation to the northern part of Rakhine state.
 But authorities allowed journalists to visit the Thet Kae Pyin internment camp for Rohingya outside Sittwe, the state capital.

 The camp, home to some 6,000 Rohingya, is fenced in and patrolled by soldiers.
 Residents live in bamboo and plastic huts, some with metal roofs.
 The delegation, led by U.S. Agency for International Development Administrator Mark Green, spoke with residents and camp leaders.